So this just happened. It’s late, but before heading to bed I wanted to quickly write-up a technical analysis of this one because it’s quite short.

 For readers who aren’t familiar with the Solidity language, the added keywords at the end of the first two differing functions are visibility specifiers.
 Visibility specifiers dictate who is allowed to call specific functions, just as they do in other programming languages.
 Sometimes functions simply aren’t fit for public use, either because of security reasons or API design.

-internal visibility do that got added in the pull request?
+What’s does the internal visibility do that got added in the pull request?
 Consulting the Solidity docs, we find:

-Those functions and state variables can only be accessed internally (i.e. from within the current contract or contracts deriving from it), without using this.
+internal: Those functions and state variables can only be accessed internally (i.e. from within the current contract or contracts deriving from it), without using this.

-The crux of this vulnerability is that several privileged contract functions were left public.
+So the crux of this vulnerability is that several privileged contract functions were left public.

-Update: Another detail is that calls to the main contract were delegated to the vulnerable contract which acted as a library, making this issue a little bit harder to see.
+Another detail is that calls to the main contract were delegated to the vulnerable contract which acted as a library, making this issue a little bit harder to see.
 I would argue not by much though, especially considering that the main contract simply takes incoming calls and delegatecalls to the vulnerable library contract.
 The design is hard to miss.

 The result was that anybody that knew the address of a vulnerable contract could call these functions and change the configurations of these contracts, including the list of contract owner addresses.